lbryio/lbry.com/content/faq/support.md

 For live help, you can join [our chat](https://chat.lbry.io) and post in the #help channel.
 Please share a detailed message with the issue you are experiencing.
 LBRY log files are a good source of information for us, you can learn how to [find them here](https://lbry.io/faq/how-to-find-lbry-log-file).

+## Help via Email

+You can also [email LBRY](mailto:help@lbry.io) with questions or issues.
+LBRY log files are a good source of information for us, you can learn how to [find them here](https://lbry.io/faq/how-to-find-lbry-log-file).

 ### Reporting Issues

 To report an issue, you can do one of the following: